Ed Dur

-Ed Dur, also known as Al Dour and Ad Dour (ٱلدُّوْر) is an Ancient Near Eastern City, today located in Umm Al Quwain, in the United Arab Emirates (UAE).
+Ed Dur, also known as Al Dour and Ad Dour (ٱلدُّوْر) is an ancient Near Eastern city, today located in Umm Al Quwain, United Arab Emirates.
 One of the largest archaeological sites in the emirates, comprising an area of some 5 km2, the coastal settlement overlooks Al Beidha Lake.
-One of the most important archaeological finds in the UAE, and closely associated with the inland trading centre of Mleiha, Ed Dur has been dubbed 'one of the most significant lost cities of Arabia'.
+One of the most important archaeological finds in the UAE, and closely associated with the inland trading centre of Mleiha, Ed Dur has been dubbed "one of the most significant lost cities of Arabia".

 Discovery

-Ed Dur was first discovered by an Iraqi archaeological team in 1973, and dug in 1974, but formal archaeological exploration only commenced in 1989.
-Subsequent digs have unearthed evidence of human habitation spanning the Ubeid period, Stone Age, Bronze Age, Iron Age, and Pre-Islamic period.
-During the latter period, the settlement appears to have been at its most prosperous, and the hills of the area were entirely covered with dozens of buildings, many more areesh or palm-frond buildings and thousands of stone-built tombs.
+Ed Dur was first discovered by an Iraqi archaeological team in 1973 and dug in 1974, but formal archaeological exploration only commenced in 1989.
+Subsequent digs have unearthed evidence of human habitation spanning the Ubeid period, Stone Age, Bronze Age, Iron Age, and pre-Islamic period.
+During the latter period, the settlement appears to have been at its most prosperous and the hills of the area were entirely covered with dozens of buildings, many more areesh or palm-frond buildings and thousands of stone-built tombs.
 Some 500 of these tombs have been excavated, with grave goods discovered including drinking sets, Roman glass, weaponry, pottery, jewelry and ivory objects.
 It is thought some 20,000 tombs are on the site in all.
-In the digs carried out between 1989 and 1995 alone, over 1400 found objects were recorded and no than 13,000 diagnostic sherds.
-During later work at Ed Dur, at the end of March 2019, 15 tombs, bronze statues, settlement remains, jewellery and pottery, dating back to the 1st century CE, were unearthed at the site.
+In the digs carried out between 1989 and 1995 alone, over 1400 found objects were recorded and no fewer than 13,000 diagnostic sherds.
+During later work at Ed Dur at the end of March 2019, fifteen tombs, bronze statues, settlement remains, jewellery, and pottery (dating back to the 1st century) CE were unearthed at the site.

-Ed Dur was, in its prime, the largest - and thought to be the only - coastal port of significance in the southern Gulf.
+Ed Dur was—in its prime—the largest (and thought to be the only) coastal port of significance in the southern Gulf.
 Situated some 120 km from the Straits of Hormuz, occupation of the site from the Neolithic through to the Iron Age was followed by a period of desertion.
 From the 3rd to 1st century BCE, northeast Arabian trade dominated Ed Dur, giving way to southeastern Arabian traders.
 This period of trade saw Ed Dur emerge as a major port.

 Of the many discoveries made at Ed Dur, the use of alabaster window panes is significant, the first recorded such use in the Arabian Peninsula.
-Ceramic finds at the site are mostly glazed ware, likely of Parthian origin and imported from southern Mesopotamia or south-western Iran.
-The more elaborate burials at Ed Dur are similar to those found at Assur, in northern Mesopotamia - which are Parthian.
+Ceramic finds at the site are mostly glazed ware, likely of Parthian origin and imported from southern Mesopotamia or southwestern Iran.
+The more elaborate burials at Ed Dur are similar to those found at Assur in Upper Mesopotamia, which are Parthian.
 Black-on-orange painted 'Namord ware' is indicative of trading links across the Strait of Hormuz to Persia and Baluchistan, while Indian red polished ware also points to links east.